If You Think About It, Custom Inflatables Are Really Just a Giant Piece of Artwork

 As vital as this element of the process is, you might think it would be one of the most pressing issues inflatables’ manufacturers address.
 Not so.
 In fact, other manufacturers often downplay it so much that the overall look and quality of your inflatable suffer just so that the manufacturer can offer a lower price.
 That's because artwork greatly affects the pricing; sometimes even more than the size of the inflatable.

-Choosing the correct method and sending high-quality art files on time for your custom inflatable is a cornerstone in how the project will turn out.
+Choosing the correct method and sending high-quality art files on time for your custom inflatable is a cornerstone of how the project will turn out.

 Getting Your Artwork Approved